PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

     }
 ```

-The `retryCount` defines how many times the tasks was re-processed after it was on error.
+The `retryCount` defines how many times the tasks were re-processed after it was on error.

-The `isCanceled` defines if the task was canceled on the istance that it was running.
+The `isCanceled` defines if the task was cancelled on the instance that it was running.

 The `ttl` defines when the task will expire and will be removed from clustering storage.

-The `isMultiInstance` defines if this task should run on all avalible instances.
+The `isMultiInstance` defines if this task should run on all available instances.

 The `isChild` defines that this task is a child of the multi-instance task (copy of the multi-instance parent task).

 ### `TaskboxEngine`